Fermat near misses and the integral Hilbert Property: Introduction

 \subsection{Method of proof and related literature}

 Theorem \ref{thm:generalisation} is proved via the \textit{double fibration method}.
 This method was first introduced by Corvaja and Zannier \cite{Corvaja2017OnVarieties} to show that rational points on the Fermat quartic surface are not thin.
 This method was subsequently generalised by Demeio \cite{Demeio2020Non-rationalProperty,Demeio2021EllipticProperty} (elliptic surfaces) and Streeter \cite{Streeter2021HilbertVarieties} (conic bundles).
+Conic bundles and infinite automorphism groups are also used in \cite{KolVP, Kolllar} to prove Zariski density of integral points on certain affine cubic surfaces with singular boundary divisor.

 The closest work to ours is Coccia \cite{Coccia2019TheSurfaces, Coccia2024ASurfaces}.
 Coccia proves in \cite[Thm.~1.7]{Coccia2024ASurfaces} a result on the integral Hilbert property for double conic bundle surfaces, with possibly singular boundary divisor.
 He uses this to obtain the integral Hilbert property \cite[Thm.~1.6]{Coccia2024ASurfaces} for del Pezzo surfaces after a possible finite field extension and after enlarging the set of places.
-Some differences with our Theorem \ref{thm:generalisation} are that Coccia assumes in \cite[Thm.~1.7 (H2)]{Coccia2024ASurfaces} that there is a non-thin set of fibres which have a Zariski dense set of integral points, whereas our main applications only require finding one ``good'' integral point.
-Moreover the assumptions in \cite[Thm.~1.7]{Coccia2024ASurfaces} imply that the fibres of the two conic fibrations have intersection number $2$, so this does not cover the case of del Pezzo surfaces of degree $2$ as in \eqref{def:Fermat}, where the intersection number is $4$.
+A sketch of a proof is also given in \cite[\S6.4]{Coccia2024ASurfaces} regarding how to apply his method to a specific affine cubic surface over $\Z$.
+The assumptions in \cite[Thm.~1.7]{Coccia2024ASurfaces} imply that the fibres of the two conic fibrations have intersection number $2$, so this does not cover the case of del Pezzo surfaces of degree $2$ as in \eqref{def:Fermat}, where the intersection number is $4$.